 BUS 0000A.
-Elements of Accounting
+Accounting Fundamentals for Business Owners

 An introductory course for students without previous study in bookkeeping or accounting.
-Provides practical skills for individuals to hold bookkeeping or account clerk positions; also appropriate for business owners, managers, administrative assistants and others needing practical knowledge of basic accounting.
-Includes basic accounting principles, ownership structures, payroll, internal controls, and financial statement analysis. (not transferable)
+Provides practical skills for bookkeepers, account clerks, business owners, managers, administrative assistants and others needing practical knowledge of basic accounting.
+Includes basic accounting principles, ownership structures, payroll, internal controls, accounting systems, sales and purchasing cycles; and cash budgeting.
+This course is not a prerequisite for BUS 0001. (not transferable)